If you’re looking for a large handset, jam-packed with top-tier specs and features, the Samsung Galaxy Note 8 might just be the phone for you.

 - iPhone 8 Plus

-That said, with thin bezels and sloped dual-curved edges, the Note 8 is also a stunning handset to look at, and, thanks to a Corning Gorilla Glass 5.0 coating, it’s extra tough, too - able to survive a 1.6 metre drop 80% of the time.
+With thin bezels and sloped dual-curved edges, the Note 8 is a stunning handset to look at, and, thanks to a Corning Gorilla Glass 5.0 coating, it’s extra tough, too - able to survive a 1.6 metre drop 80% of the time.

 At the back of the phone you’ll find a dual 12-megapixel camera, and an 8-megapixel selfie-camera at the front - both capable of producing gorgeous, crystal-clear portrait photos and altering the depth of field before you snap your picture.